 The Wizard of Oz doesn’t start in color though.
 All of the scenes in Kansas are shot in sepia.
 But when Dorothy is whisked into the land of Oz, the visuals saturate with color, which brings us with her into another world.
 Let’s remind ourselves of how it all came together:

 Not only is The Wizard of Oz enshrined in the annals of cinema history for its production design, but for its technical brilliance as well.
-The visuals in the film are perhaps more immersive and more staggering than any of its contemporaries.
+The visuals are perhaps more immersive and more staggering than any of its contemporaries.

 However, it’s no secret that they came at a cost.
 At the time, Technicolor cameras required incredibly bright lights to work as intended.
 Numerous reports say that throughout filming, the sound stage was hotter than 100°F.